leodube/DigitalGarden/📕 Reading/Cracking the Coding Interview/5-behavioural-questions/behavioural-preparation.md

 Consider extending this grid to "softer" questions.
 When answering theese questions, you're telling them about yourself.
 Think about what each story communicates about you.

 ##### What are your weaknesses?
 Give a real weakness!
 A good answer conveys a real, legitimate weakness but emphasizes how you work to overcome it.
-For example: "Sometimes I don;t have a very good attention to detail.
+For example: "Sometimes I don't have a very good attention to detail.
 While that's good because it lets me execute quickly, it also means that I sometimes make careless mistakes.
 Because of that, I make sure to always have someone else double check my work."

 ##### What was the most challenging part of that project?
 Don't say "I had to learn a lot of new languages and tachnologies."
 This is the cop out answer and tells the interviewer that nothing was really very hard.